Milofow/Milofow/Research/Business processes.md

 <img width="725" src="https://user-images.githubusercontent.com/73555911/149675184-8edc0c04-5194-48b5-afeb-fcf3b14dbe24.png">

 * Bring menu
-This task is now replaced by an action guests can perform by themself, namely scanning the QR code opens the menu.
+This task is now replaced by an action guests can perform by themselves, namely scanning the QR code opens the menu.

 * Take order
-The guests can order directly from their online menu, the order will then arrive at the kitchen.
+The guests can order directly from their online menu, the order will then arrive in the kitchen.
 The software cuts out the middle man, in this case the personel.